VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Related Works

-\textbf{Visual probing vs. visual compression.}\quad Several approaches employ learnable tokens to bridge vision and language modalities~\citep{ha2024domainadaptqformer, ryoo2025xgenmmvidblip3videoneed32, zohar2025apollo} through architectures leveraging the Q-Former and Perceiver Resampler modules.
-Q-Former~\citep{blip2} leverages learnable queries that cross-attend to representations from the final layer of the vision encoder, aggregating visual information into a reduced set of tokens for computational efficiency.
-Perceiver Resampler~\citep{flamingo} operates similarly, aiming to compress the visual representations into a fixed number of learnable tokens.
-The visual probes proposed in \methodname~differ fundamentally, as they are designed to \emph{extract} novel domain-specific visual representations rather than to simply \emph{compress} pretrained ones.
-This is enabled by their interaction with intermediate representations of the vision encoder, allowing the probes to extract domain-specific representations that are not propagated to the final representation of the pretrained vision encoder~\citep{radford2021openaiclip, zhai2023siglipv1}.
+\textbf{Visual probing vs. visual compression and prompt tuning.}\quad Several approaches employ learnable tokens to bridge vision and language modalities~\cite{ha2024domainadaptqformer, ryoo2025xgenmmvidblip3videoneed32, zohar2025apollo} through architectures leveraging the Q-Former, Perceiver Resampler, or prompt tuning mechanisms.
+Q-Former~\cite{blip2} leverages learnable queries that cross-attend to representations from the final layer of the vision encoder, aggregating visual information into a reduced set of tokens for computational efficiency.
+Perceiver Resampler~\cite{flamingo} operates similarly, aiming to compress the visual representations into a fixed number of learnable tokens.
+Prompt tuning methods~\cite{li2021prefixtuning, zhou2022coop, jia2022visualprompttuning} introduce learnable tokens to steer downstream reasoning, but operate solely on fixed encoder representations without enabling learning of new visual features.
+The visual probes proposed in \methodname~differ fundamentally, as they are designed to \emph{extract and learn} domain-specific visual representations rather than to simply \emph{compress} or \emph{condition on} pretrained ones.
+This is enabled by their interaction with intermediate representations of the vision encoder, allowing the probes to extract domain-specific representations that are not propagated to the final representation of the pretrained vision encoder~\cite{radford2021openaiclip, zhai2023siglipv1}.